OndrejValla/TALENTED-PEOPLE/README.md

 # Credits

 ## MY DECLARATION:
 ### I, Ondrej Valla declare, that all the code in this project, TALENTED PEOPLE I have written / typed by myself.
 The code (Except MATERIALIZE.COM Templates) WAS NOT COPIED and PASTED from someone elses project.
-However, as I am currently the student, I have to admit that The BIG sources of help and motivation were:
+However, as I am currently the student, I do admit that The BIG sources of help and inspiration were:

 ### [The Code Institute learning programme](https://codeinstitute.net/full-stack-software-development-diploma-uk/)